jonsamp/codecademy-curriculum/typescript/project-2/content.md

    </details>

 5. Now we're ready to calculate the price of the item.
-To provide the user a receipt, we'll need to show the price, tax, shipping, and total price.
+To provide the shopper a receipt, we'll need to show the price, tax, shipping, and total price.
 First, declare two variables: `shipping` and `taxPercent`.
 Make the `shipping` variable's value `20` (as in \$20) and annotate it with the correct type.

 Next, declare a variable named `taxPercent` with a value of `0.05` (as in 5%), then annotate it with the correct type.